Offline Files in Google Drive

 How to make your files "available offline" in the Google Drive app

 The Google Drive app on your iPad offers the very useful option to make certain files available for offline viewing.
-This is particularly handy when you know you are not going to have reliable WiFi where you are going, be it on holiday, on the train, or on the moon.
+This is particularly handy when you know you are not going to have reliable WiFi where you are going, be it on holiday, on the train, on the moon, or in the living room.
 Watch the video to find out how it works:

 There are a few minor caveats to using Available Offline in Drive:

 - The file you make available offline will only be available offline on that device only.

 - Most, but not all, file types can be made available offline.
 If it’s not possible, the option won’t appear in the menu.